HumanSignal/label-studio/docs/source/guide/setup_project.md

 ### Set up task sampling

-If you're using Label Studio Community Edition, you must set up task sampling when you start Label Studio.
-See [Set up task sampling for your project](start.html#Set-up-task-sampling-for-your-project).
+In Label Studio Community Edition, you can set up task sampling from the command line when you start Label Studio or from the Label Studio UI.
+- To start a project with specific task sampling, see [Set up task sampling for your project](start.html#Set-up-task-sampling-for-your-project).
+- To change task sampling settings from the Label Studio UI, do the following:
+    1. Within a project on the Label Studio UI, click **Settings**.
+    2. On the **General** settings tab, under **Task Sampling**, choose between `Sequential sampling` and `Random sampling`.
+    3. Click **Save**.

 <i class='ent'></i> In Label Studio Enterprise, you can set up task sampling in the annotation settings for a project.
 1. Within a project on the Label Studio UI, click **Settings**.
 2. Click **Annotation Settings**.
 3. Select your preferred method of task sampling:
     - Uncertainty sampling, where tasks are shown to annotators according to the model uncertainty, or prediction scores.
     - Sequential sampling, the default, where tasks are shown to annotators in the same order that they appear on the Data Manager.
     - Uniform sampling, where tasks are shown to annotators in a random order.
 4. You can also choose whether to show tasks with ground truth labels first.
    Your changes save automatically.

 ### <i class='ent'></i> Define the matching function for annotation statistics
 Annotation statistics such as annotator consensus are calculated using a matching score.
 If you want the matching score to calculate matches by requiring exact matching choices, choose that option in the annotation settings.